Simple extension

 In field theory, a simple extension is a field extension that is generated by the adjunction of a single element, called a primitive element.
 Simple extensions are well understood and can be completely classified.

-The primitive element theorem provides a characterization of the finite simple extensions.
+The primitive element theorem states that every finite separable extension is a simple extension.
+For a field of characteristic 0 such as the rationals, this means all finite extensions are simple.